nicowilliams/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

 the slave servers.
 Upon a successful download of the KDC database file, the slave Kerberos server will have an up-to-date KDC database.

-Normally, kpropd is invoked out of inetd(8).
+Where incremental propagation is not used, kpropd is commonly invoked out of inetd(8) as a nowait service.
 This is done by adding a line to the ``/etc/inetd.conf`` file which looks like this:

  ::

     kprop  stream  tcp  nowait  root  /usr/local/sbin/kpropd  kpropd

-kpropd can also run as a standalone daemon by specifying the **-S** option.
-This is done for debugging purposes, or if for some reason the system administrator just doesn't want to run it out of inetd(8).
+kpropd can also run as a standalone daemon.
+This is required for incremental propagation.
+But this is also useful for debugging purposes.

 Incremental propagation may be enabled with the **iprop_enable** variable in :ref:`kdc.conf(5)`.
 If incremental propagation is